cirosantilli/linux-cheat/make/README.md

     This may save lots of time when building large projects.

-Make is specified by POSIX and implemented by GNU with extensions It is the de facto standard make tool for POSIX systems.
+Make is specified by POSIX <http://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html>
+and implemented by GNU with extensions.
+It is the de facto standard make tool for POSIX systems.

 ## Downsides of Make